Female Infertility Diagnosis & Treatment

 Following investigations are conducted to determine the cause of infertility in a female:

 - Detailed history taking: the treating doctor takes a detailed medical, family, past, drug history.

 - Physical examination: a thorough physical examination is conducted by the treating doctor.
 The doctor examines the pelvic area for any abnormalities.

 - Blood tests: hormonal levels are checked with blood tests.

 - USG: Ultrasonography of the pelvis is done to check the reproductive organs.

 - HSG: Doctors also advise hysterosalpingography to check the patency of the tubes.

 - Hysteroscopy: in this procedure, the insides of the uterus are viewed with the help of a camera.

-- Medications: various drugs can be prescribed according o the condition.
-E.g. clomephene citrate, gonadotropins etc.
+- Medications: various drugs can be prescribed according to the condition.
+E.g. clomiphene citrate, gonadotropins, etc.

 - Assisted reproductive technology: if the patient is not able to conceive, then ART is the best option to help them conceive.
 In ART, various treatments like IUI, IVF are done which enhance the chance of the patient of conceiving.